New Market Bank

 Elko New Market, Minnesota · FDIC Cert #1931

-New Market Bank is an FDIC-insured bank (Certificate #1931) with $190M in total assets and $164M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for New Market Bank, an FDIC-insured bank (Certificate #1931) with $190M in total assets and $164M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Elko New Market, Minnesota, the bank maintains a Tier 1 capital ratio of 10.27% (Well-Capitalized) and a nonperforming loan ratio of 0.00%.
-BankHealthData assigns a composite Health Grade of A (82/100).
+BankHealthData assigns a composite Health Grade of A (82/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 New Market Bank (FDIC cert 1931) is a community bank — $190M in total assets, $164M in deposits, serving the Elko New Market, Minnesota area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.